 2. Pick Testing Tools & Strategies That Best Fit Your Requirement:

 Every feature or app may require a testing technique or strategy.
 While we need to perform User Interface Testing to craft an engaging user experience, we’ll need to perform Load Testing to fix app crashes during heavy traffic hours.
 We’ve written a detailed blog post on the strategy and tools required for testing a mobile application.
 We recommend you look at it before you perform Android device testing, as it covers most bases.

 Because apps and websites act differently across different devices, we need to run tests on real devices.
 Low battery, network connectivity, screen resolutions, and outdated Android versions affect the apps’ performance.
 Hence, we test on real devices.

 At Testsigma, we have thousands of real devices for you to run tests on.
 Besides, you can write test cases in simple English and automate them.

 Also, our mobile testing tool has older versions of Android which makes Android device testing all the more convenient.

-All frameworks come with pros and cons, and if the intention is to reduce unnecessary silos, time is taken for testing, you can give Testsigma’s mobile automation testing tool a shot.
+All frameworks come with pros and cons.
+If the intention is to reduce unnecessary silos and the time is taken for testing, you can give Testsigma’s mobile automation testing tool a shot.
 Effortless, scalable, data-driven, and with an automatic bug reporting feature — our testing tool is highly reliable.
 We are equipped to handle seamless integrations with various automation servers too.

 All set to test Android devices?
 We have a 30-day product trial for you!